-I DISCOVERED A SOLUTION TO A PROBLEM
+I DISCOVERED A SOLUTION TO MY DRUG PROBLEM

 I can still remember the intense pleasure I felt when I was introduced to hash at the age of thirteen.
 It was as if a light had gone on, showing me a way of coping, unlike anything else I had experienced.
 I recall lying in bed that night, trying to work out how I could get some more.
 Little did I know that this thought was going to dominate my life for the next forty-four years.